A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Introduction

-In our work, we use DataComp CommonPool as a case study of web-scraping and conduct an investigation into data privacy concerns.
-We perform a \textit{legally-grounded audit}, one of the first to our knowledge, in which our audit findings inform our legal analysis on web-scraping, and vice versa, where recent legal literature on data privacy motivates our audit inquiries \citep{solove2024great, khan2022subjects}.
+In our work, we use DataComp CommonPool as a case study of web-scraping and conduct an investigation into data privacy concerns, considering both ethical and legal notions of privacy.
+We perform a \textit{legally-grounded audit}, one of the first to our knowledge, in which our audit findings inform our legal analysis on web-scraping, and vice versa, where privacy scholarship motivates our audit inquiries \citep{solove2024great, solove2005taxonomy}.
 Specifically, our audit asks: \textit{What kinds of personally identifiable information are present in DataComp?
-How do current data cleaning practices address privacy concerns?} To do so, we draw upon prior frameworks on privacy \citep{mireshghallah2024trust}, representation \citep{diaz2024sound}, and data filtering \citep{hong2024s}.
+How do current data cleaning practices address privacy issues?} To do so, we draw upon prior frameworks on privacy \citep{mireshghallah2024trust}, representation \citep{diaz2024sound}, and data filtering \citep{hong2024s}.

 Our legal analysis considers how use of DataComp CommonPool for AI development might trigger application of and compliance obligations under existing privacy laws for developers and downstream deployers, including US state comprehensive privacy laws and international data protection laws.
 We consider and problematize current interpretations of ``publicly available data'' under existing privacy laws.
 We also consider how privacy risks and compliance obligations triggered by the production of DataComp CommonPool propagate to downstream models trained on this dataset.
 Lastly, we consider ongoing privacy risks that are currently not being addressed sufficiently by data filtering and other responsible data curation and hygiene practices, which informs recommendations on how policymakers might address these risks.